 How’s that for a random prediction?

 These are the words that I took with me into my first year of teaching.
-As I have written in previous blogs, I was “greener in ivy” and was doing something that I had only heard about, but had never seen done before—teaching three grades—in a community of people I had never heard about before the opportunity came to teach there.
+As I have written in previous blogs, I was “greener than ivy” and was doing something that I had only heard about, but had never seen done before—teaching three grades—in a community of people I had never heard about before the opportunity came to teach there.

 They are also the words that carried me as I joined the team that helped start a new church school the following year.
 We were a young staff and faced many decisions.
 What curriculum?
 What traditions?
 What do you want to be the culture of our school?
 And what to do when you were expecting thirty students and end up with eighty?